IBM/aspera-cli/docs/README.erb.md

 singularity run <%=cmd%>.sif
 ```

-Or get a shell with access to the tool like this:
+Or get a shell with access to <%=tool%> like this:

 ```bash
 singularity shell <%=cmd%>.sif